Indulal Yagnik: Independence movement (1915–1947)

 Yagnik brought the tri colour flag from Stuttgart, Germany which was hoisted by Madam Cama.
 Yagnik was deeply influenced by Annie Besant during his college days.
 In 1915, along with Jamnadas Dwarkadas and Shankerlal Banker, he published an English language magazine, Young India, from Bombay.
 In the same year, publication of the Gujarati monthly Navjivan ane Satya started.
 Yagnik was its editor until 1919, when he handed it over to Mahatma Gandhi.
 He wrote the first 30 chapters of Gandhi's autobiography in Yeravada jail after taking dictation from him.

 He joined the Servants of India Society in the same year but resigned in 1917 and joined the Home Rule Movement.
 In 1918, he participated in the Kheda Satyagraha led by Gandhi.
 In 1921 he became the secretary of the Gujarat Pradesh Congress Committee.
 In October 1922 he started another Gujarati monthly, Yugadharm.
 He was imprisoned by the British from April 1923 to March 1924.
-From 1924–28, he was the editor of Hindustan, a Gujarati daily from Bombay.
+From 1924 to 1928, he was the editor of Hindustan, a Gujarati daily from Bombay.
 During 1926–27, he was also an assistant editor of The Bombay Chronicle.
-He travelled to a number of countries in Europe from 1930–35.
+He travelled to a number of countries in Europe from 1930 to 1935.

-In 1936, he took active initiative in the formation of the All India Kisan Sabha and participated in its first session.
+In 1936, he took active initiative in the formation of the All India Kisan Sabha and participated in its first session alongside Swami Sahajananda Saraswati.
 In 1939, he founded the Gujarat Kisan Parishad.
 He was again imprisoned during 1940–41 for his anti-war campaign.
 In 1942, he presided over the annual session of the Akhil Hind Kisan Sabha.
 He started the Gujarati daily Nutan Gujarat in 1943.

 Post-independence (1947–1972)

 In 1956, Yagnik led the Mahagujarat Movement for a separate Gujarat state and became the founder president of the Mahagujarat Janata Parishad.
 In 1957, he was elected to the 2nd Lok Sabha from Ahmedabad constituency as a Mahagujarat Janata Parishad candidate.
 After the formation of Gujarat state on 1 May 1960, Mahagujarat Janata Parishad was dissolved.
 In June 1960 he founded the Nutan Maha Gujarat Janata Parishad and was re-elected to the 3rd Lok Sabha as its candidate in 1962.

-He died on 17 July 1972 at Ahmedabad.
+He died on 17 July 1972 in Ahmedabad.